FileMaker Go iPad Kiosk App: A Perfect Prescription for Scrubs Management Disorder

-FileMaker Go Assists in Scrub Tracking Fix
+FileMaker Go Assists with Scrubs Management Fix

 As Sai Vice President John Osborn looked at the issues, he knew there had to be a better way.
 “The initial concept was for inventory tracking for surgical attire, providing a low-cost solution to hospitals to do something they haven’t been able to do — track inventory and keep compliant.”
 Osborn saw some facilities using vending machines to deliver leased scrubs but he recognized that the hulky contraptions were both cost- and space-prohibitive.
 “The machines are big and expensive,” Osborn said.
 “Low-use areas don’t have and never will have the numbers to justify their use.”

 As Osborn scoured for a solution, he came up with the idea for scrubTrax and contracted with eXcelisys to bring it to life.
 “We knew what we wanted, but we didn’t know how to get there.”
-Osborn wanted the inventory management system to use FileMaker Pro and integrate with an iPad.
+Osborn wanted the inventory management system to use FileMaker Pro and integrate with an iPad kiosk.
 The system also needed 1D and 2D barcode scanning abilities.
 Osborn explained what he needed and left the execution up to eXcelisys.

-iPad Kiosk an Efficient, Easy-to-Use Remedy
+FileMaker Go iPad Kiosk App an Efficient, Easy-to-Use Remedy

 In 2015, scrubTrax debuted at the University of Kansas Medical Center.
 The nifty, small-footprint system proved easy to use.
 It works like this.
 The employee grabs a clean scrub top and scrub bottom from the scrub cart, then logs in to the kiosk by typing a user ID and PIN or scanning an ID badge.
 Next, the employee scans the barcodes on both the scrub top and bottoms.
 After the shift is completed, the employee hits “rapid return,” scans the barcodes again and dumps the scrubs into a collection cart.